Thoracic outlet syndrome--Dr. Richard Sanders

 Thoracic outlet surgery: This is designed to take pressure off the nerves to the arm and can be achieved by removing the muscles that surround the nerves (scalene muscles), by removing the first rib, or by doing both (removing muscles and first rib).
 Over the past 30 years we have employed each of these 3 operations in a quest for the safest and most effective procedure.
 All 3 procedures (transaxillary first rib resection, scalenectomy, and combined rib resection and scalenectomy) have limitations; there is no perfect operation.
 When we analyzed our results for the 1990's, it was observed that the failure rate for scalenectomy with rib resection or without rib resection was the same.
 This has led us to use scalenectomy without rib resection as our operation of choice.
 However, when during the operation we observe the nerves to the arm being pressed by the first rib, we will remove the rib during that operation.

 Recurrent symptoms of pain, numbness and tingling is most often the result of scar tissue formation during the healing period.
 This occurs regardless of which operation is performed.
-Between in 2002 and 2004, we used a material like Saran wrap to cover the nerves to the arm to reduce scar tissue adhering to the nerves after surgery in 250 operations.
-This material was totally absorbed in the body in 4 weeks, so there was no foreign body remaining.
-When we analyzed the results with this material, we found that although it did reduce the amount of scar tissue making reoperations for recurrence easier, it did not significantly reduce the incidence of recurrent symptoms.
-Therefore, beginning in 2005, we changed the material to a similar one that now stays in the body for several months rather than just 4 weeks.
-By 2008, this newer material had been used in over 200 patients and to date the number of failures has been cut in half.
+Between in 1997 and 2007, we tried 4 different different materials, similar to Saran wrap, to cover the nerves to the arm to reduce scar tissue adhering to the nerves after surgery.
+When we analyzed the results of each of these materials, we found that although they did reduce the amount of scar tissue making reoperations for recurrence easier, they did not significantly reduce the incidence of recurrent symptoms.
+Regrettably, we still have yet to find a material that will effectively reduce the incidence of failures following thoracic outlet surgery.

 Between 2005 and 2007, 300 operations were performed that included the pectoralis minor muscle.
 Half of these were pectoralis minor operations alone; the other half combined pectoralis minor release with thoracic outlet operations.

 Deciding who has thoracic outlet syndrome and who has pectoralis minor syndrome is determined by history, physical exam, and muscle blocks.
 Patients who are diagnosed with pectoralis minor syndrome alone are offered pectoralis minor release as the only operation.
 Those who are diagnosed with both conditions, and who note significant improvement following pectoralis minor block, are offered the simple operation of pectoralis minor tenotomy with the understanding that if they do not experience good relief of their symptoms they can return for the bigger operation of scalenectomy or first rib resection.
-To date, 14 of the first 48 patients with both TOS and pectoralis minor syndrome woe received pectoralis minor tenotomies alone have returned and received scalenectomies, some with first rib resection but most without rib resection.
+Currently, about half of the patients receiving pectoralis minor tenotomies alone have returned for reoperations and received scalenectomies, some with first rib resection but most without rib resection.
+The other half of the patients undergoing pectoralis minor surgery alone have reported good relief of symptoms and have not required additional surgery.

 In another group of patients, who have predominately TOS, but also have pectoralis minor syndrome, surgery has consisted of both TOS and pectoralis minor operations.
 By combining the two operations under the same anesthetic it has been possible to improve the success rate for surgery.